github/docs/content/issues/quickstart.md

 Once you have created a label in a repository, you can apply it on any issue, pull request or discussion in the repository.
 You can then filter issues and pull requests by label.
 For more information, see "[Filtering issues and pull requests by labels](/github/administering-a-repository/finding-information-in-a-repository/filtering-issues-and-pull-requests-by-labels)".
 ## Adding issues to a project board
 {% if currentVersion == "free-pro-team@latest" %}You can use projects on {% data variables.product.prodname_dotcom %}, currently in limited public beta, to plan and track the work for your team.
 A project is a customizable spreadsheet that integrates with your issues and pull requests on {% data variables.product.prodname_dotcom %}, automatically staying up-to-date with the information on {% data variables.product.prodname_dotcom %}.
-You can customize the layout by filtering, sorting, and grouping your issues and PRs.
+You can customize the layout by filtering, sorting, and grouping your issues and pull requests.
 To get started with projects, see "[Quickstart for projects (beta)](/issues/trying-out-the-new-projects-experience/quickstart)".

 ![Project table](/assets/images/help/issues/projects_table.png)